JenyBo/JenyBo/README.md

+# Hi fellows 👋
 - 👋 Hi, I’m @JenyBo
-- 👀 I’m interested in anime
+- 💬 Ask me about every thing
 - 🌱 I’m currently learning code in HUST
-- 📫 How to reach me : Facebook
+- 📫 How to reach me : Facebook https://www.facebook.com/profile.php?id=100009470780929 or gmail : quangtruongyb2002@gmail.com

 <!---
 JenyBo/JenyBo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.